Growth will be moderate for branded jewellery in the GCC as local clientele prefer traditional jewellery, according to global CEO Alessandro Bogliolo

 “This is an area of expansion for most key brands in jewellery to increase their market share.
 For example, in apparel, 100 percent of products are branded, but in jewellery, there is a big portion of unbranded jewellery and this is a huge opportunity for global luxury brands,” Bogliolo added.

 In line with its own expansion into the region, Tiffany & Co is opening a new store in Saudi Arabia by 2020, and looking at potential openings in Kuwait, Bahrain and the Levant.
-It is also working on introducing its e-commerce service to the Gulf, although it did not specify a date as to when online purchases will be made available.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It is also working on introducing its e-commerce service to the Gulf, although it did not specify a date as to when online purchases will be made available.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.